SatyamV7/Chess-AI/README.md

 A chess engine by someone who doesn't know how to play chess.

 ## About
-Chess AI is a simple chess AI in JavaScript.
+Chess AI is a simple AI powered chess in JavaScript.

 The primary concern of Chess AI is the decision-making part of the application.
 All functionality outside the scope of the AI are implemented using external libraries:
 - Chessboard GUI: Using the chessboard.js API